High School Preparation

 Prerequisite Courses: A student must complete the pre-professional requirements with a minimum of 2.800 average GPA (on an A=4 basis) in an accredited college or university, and a minimum 2.800 average GPA in the last 45 semester hours of undergraduate work.
 Please see the conversion table to convert quarters to semester hours.
 Any grade less than a C in a required course, or a grade of F in any course, cannot be accepted.
 Only those students who can complete the required 64 semester hours of pre-professional courses by the end of the spring term of the year in which they are seeking admission will be considered for admission to the professional curriculum.

 GRE: The General Test of the Graduate Record of Examination (GRE) is also required and must be taken before making application to the professional program.
-When taking the GRE be sure to use institutional code 6334 and departmental code 0617.
+When taking the GRE be sure to use institutional code 6334and department/major field code 0617.

 Applicants completing ALL of the prerequisite courses for the DVM degree program at Kansas State University are not required to submit GRE scores.
 The academic ranking of these applicants is based on the GPA of the prerequisite science courses for the DVM degree program.